Japan to limit Iran oil voyages in Mideast Gulf: sources

 TOKYO (Reuters) - Japanese insurers are warning ship owners that they will only cover one tanker at a time carrying Iranian crude oil through the Middle East Gulf due to tightening Western sanctions against OPEC’s second biggest producer, industry sources said.

-The three major non-life insurers, Tokio Marine & Nichido Fire Insurance, Sompo Japan Insurance and Mitsui Sumitomo Insurance, are limited to how much they can provide in maritime coverage without tapping into the European reinsurance market.
+The three major non-life insurers, Tokio Marine & Nichido Fire Insurance (8766.T), Sompo Japan Insurance (8630.T) and Mitsui Sumitomo Insurance (8725.T), are limited to how much they can provide in maritime coverage without tapping into the European reinsurance market.

 The EU will prohibit European insurers and reinsurers from indemnifying tankers carrying Iranian crude oil anywhere in the world from July, threatening to curtail shipments and raise costs for major buyers.
 Japan and South Korea have lobbied for exemptions, but insurance and shipping executives say a complete ban now looks likely.